 Zoho also has a client portal…kinda.
 It must be set up (about 10 steps) in order for your customers to view and manage all their transactions including accepting estimates or paying invoices.
 Portals are only available for the Enterprise version or higher.

-Bloom has a FREE plan that gives you most of its features for one project.
+Bloom has a FREE subscription that gives you most of its features for one project.
 It’s a real “free” plan and not just a “pay and then you’ll go live” thing.

-If you want to upgrade to the full suite of tools, it will be $39/mo for a yearly commitment.
+If you want to upgrade to the full suite of tools, it will be $39/mo for a yearly commitment (paid annually).
 If you sign up right now, a 15% off code is automatically applied.
 Create a free account and get started today.

 Zoho CRM pricing has 5 tiers.
 You can access the free plan for basic features like leads, contacts, and CRM views for up to 3 users.
-The basic plan starts at $20/mo (billed monthly) with workflows, custom dashboards, mass email and more.
+Many CRMs are billed annually, however with Zoho, the basic plan starts at $20/mo and is billed monthly with workflow automations, custom dashboards, mass email and more.
 The Professional plan is $35/mo (billed monthly) and has more inventory management and SalesSignals, and more automation options.
 The Enterprise plan is $50/mo and has multi-user portals and advanced customization.
 See for yourself.

 Bloom Pros & Cons